-The term Inclusus (Latin – included, incorporated) refers to the installation of mosaic compositions in “cracks” crumbling walls between the streets of Riba-roja d'Ebre.
+The term ‘Inclusus’ (Latin – ‘included, incorporated’) refers to the installation of mosaic compositions in the “cracks” in crumbling walls.
+We can find these in the streets of the old part of the village of Riba-roja d’Ebre.

-This piece is a tribute to the subtlety of color and form in the walls of abandoned buildings.
-The meditative process of putting together pieces of mosaic is an attempt to attract the eye from the rest of the decomposition.
+This piece of artwork is a tribute to the subtlety of colour and form in the walls of abandoned buildings.
+The meditative process of putting together pieces of mosaic is an attempt to attract the eye away from the rest of the decomposition.

 The implementation of the technique of mosaic art is linked to the performance of the urban environment.
-The artwork is limited to urban space, while changing spray paint or acrylic materials commonly used form of alternative expression of street art.
+The artwork is limited to urban space, while changing spray paint or acrylic materials commonly used to an alternative expression of street art.

 We present artists Simona Rukuižaitė.
 Born 1994, she graduated from the Academy of Arts in Vilnius 2018 with a degree in monumental arts.